Florida senators say Venezuela is national security issue

 The U.S. and more than 50 nations view Maduro's re-election last year as illegitimate because of fraud.

+Rubio mocked reports that Maduro was defeating Guaidó three days after the opposition leader called for a military uprising on Tuesday that failed to push Venezuela's military into rebellion.

+"This notion that Maduro is winning is ridiculous," he said.
+"This is a peaceful movement of civil disobedience."

-Scott said the U.S. military must deliver humanitarian aid to stop what he called a "genocide."
-Rubio said the U.S. government must be prepared to face Venezuela, and suggested the militant Hezbollah group is present in the South American nation.
+Rubio said there are no questions there's a real threat to the U.S. Rubio said the U.S. government must be prepared to face Venezuela, and suggested the militant Hezbollah group is present in the South American nation.
+The leader of Lebanon's militant group has denied the claim.

+Scott said the U.S. military must deliver humanitarian aid to stop what he called a "genocide," caused by shortages of food and medicine.
+He warned Venezuela could become the next Syria.

+"You look at all the bad players and see what happened there.
+You got Russia, you got Iran, you got Hezbollah.
+They are all there," Scott said.
+"To think that we are not going to have Syria in this hemisphere if we don't deal with this now.
+It's going to happen, it's just when it happens."